climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 ## Progress Made

-- We now have popular meat alternatives on the market such as: Impossible Foods and Beyond Meat
+- We now have popular meat alternatives on the market such as: Impossible Foods and Beyond Meat.
 - Government regulators have now given the green light for lab grown meat.
-Two companies approved are [Upside Foods](https://www.prnewswire.com/news-releases/history-made-upside-foods-is-approved-to-sell-cultivated-meat-in-the-us-following-completion-of-final-usda-regulatory-step-301857015.html) and [Eat Just](https://www.businesswire.com/news/home/20230621583158/en/GOOD-Meat-Gets-Full-Approval-in-the-U.S.-for-Cultivated-Meat)
+Two companies approved are [Upside Foods](https://www.prnewswire.com/news-releases/history-made-upside-foods-is-approved-to-sell-cultivated-meat-in-the-us-following-completion-of-final-usda-regulatory-step-301857015.html) and [Eat Just](https://www.businesswire.com/news/home/20230621583158/en/GOOD-Meat-Gets-Full-Approval-in-the-U.S.-for-Cultivated-Meat).
+- The [Plant Based Foods Association](https://www.plantbasedfoods.org/) has 300 member companies for futher research.

 ## Lessons Learned